kuljot-singh/tutor-ledger-lvaep/README.md

 3. Open **Student Progress** for Jamie Rivera in September 2026.
 See ESOL, the assigned library, monthly tutoring hours, and a family achievement.
 Compare Sam Chen's Basic Literacy profile and Jordan Ellis's stopped example.
 4. As Tutor, log, edit, or delete a fictional record; refresh to confirm database persistence.
 As Staff, review the monthly report, export CSV, or use the browser print dialog to save a PDF.

 All visitors share these records.
 Example totals may change after public edits.
-Do not promise fixed totals in a demo.
 Loading samples is additive; Reset restores the full fictional dataset.
 No real student data should be entered; the demo role and disclosed password do not authenticate anyone.

 ## Designing for LVAEP

-Research checked September 22, 2026.
+Research checked September 20, 2026.
 LVAEP is the client; Bloomfield Public Library is a relevant location, not the client identity.

 | Source | Observation | Product decision |
 | --- | --- | --- |